TIME TO HEAL

 The tips below will help ensure you have a smooth, comfortable healing process.
 Every person's body heals differently, so, if you notice your tattoo healing a bit slower or more quickly than this timeline, that is a-okay!
 These numbered days are just a rough estimate.
 Your tattoo will heal in it's own time just the way it's meant to.

 After most sessions, our artists will apply a medical-grade bandage over the tattooed area.
 (If the multi-day adhesive bandage isn't used after your session, a few extra tips are at the bottom of this page) But, when it comes to the fancy bandaging - for the first few days, let your bandage do the work!
 Leave your bandage on for three to five days during this initial healing process.
-It's breathable and waterproof!
-You can wear clothes over it too!
+It's breathable and waterproof.
+You can wear clothes over it too.
 During this time, avoid rigorous exercise, sun exposure, and saunas.
 Just spend time relaxing.
 You don't want too sweat - this would trap sweat underneath the bandage which would not make your new tattoo very happy.

 Small pockets of liquid (ink and/or plasma) may form beneath the bandage.
 This is totally normal.
 Leave them be.
 If you feel any discomfort or irritation, or if any soap, sweat, or dirt gets trapped between the bandage and your skin, you can remove the bandage early.
 It is a luxury, not a requirement.
 Even if you remove the bandage just hours after your session, you'll heal just fine as long as you keep the area clean by following the advice below.